-The years passed, bringing their problems and

-their interests grave and gay; and experience strengthened the conviction that in the administration of the Halls the break away from the more or less rigid rules and supervision which were in force in other institutions had been fully justified.
-Mrs. Kelly's gift in memory of her parents enabled the University to fill the gap between Kelly Hall and Beecher Hall, where the foundations for a building had already been laid; and on November 13, 1898, Green Hall was occupied by a small group of students, with me as Head.
-No other Hall was opened until the summer of 1909, when Greenwood House across the Midway was organized, with Miss Langley as Head.
-On October 11, 1917, Drexel House was formed, and an added element of self-help was introduced.
-At the beginning of the summer of 1918, Woodlawn House was organized as an experiment in maintaining a residence without facilities for a common table, and in the following year Kenwood Hall was added to the list.
-The lapse of time has but served to emphasize the demand for more Halls, and confirm the desirability of providing further means for caring for the domestic needs of the women students of the

-University in such a way as to make their intellectual resources more effective.
+The years passed bringing their problems and their interests grave and gay, and experience strengthened the conviction that in the administration of the Halls the break away from the more or less rigid rules and supervision which were in force in other institutions had been fully justified.
+Mrs. Kelly's gift in memory of her parents enabled the University fo fill the gap between Kelly Hall and Beecher Hall where the foundations for a building had already been laid and on November 13, 1898, Green Hall was occupied by a small group of students, with Miss Talbot as Head.
+No other Hall was opened until the summer of 1909 when Greenwood House across the Midway was organized with Miss Langley as Head.
+October 11, 1917, Drexel House was formed and an added element of self-help was introduced.
+At the beginning of the summer of 1918, Woodlawn House was organized as an experiment in maintaining a residence without facilities for a common table and in the following year Kenwood Hall was added to the list. lapse of time has but served to emphasize the demand for more halls, and confirm the desirability of providing further means for caring for the domestic needs of the women students of the University in such a way as to make their intellectual resources more effective.

-The primary objective of the Residence Halls was naturally to secure physical conditions favorable for the work of students, and incidentally to give them opportunity for social experience and the enrichment of personal relationships.
-That we were successful in giving University work the first place was proved at least in more than one case, where sisters chose to attend different universities, one basing her decision on the greater academic opportunities offered, while the other preferred the attraction of sororities, social functions, and other forms of social amusement.
+The primary objective of the residence halls was naturally

+to secure physical conditions favorable for the work of students and incidentally to give them opportunity for social experience and the enrichment of personal relationships.
+That we were successful in giving University work the first place was proved at least in more than one case, where families of sisters chose to attend different universities one the basis of academic opportunities offered while the three present attraction of as against sororities, social functions, and other forms of social amusement.

-Our aims involved: freedom directed by intelligent choice; consideration for others; a determination on the part of each to choose a path not only worthy of the University but conforming to one's own best ideals, rather than to drift heedlessly or to conform to unfitting, but possibly popular, standards.
+Our aims involved freedom directed by intelligent choice, consideration for others, a determination on the part of each to choose a path, not only worthy of the University, but conforming to one's own best ideals, rather than to drift heedlessly or to conform to unfitting but possibly popular standards.
 I often had occasion to point out that many students had a desire to do active social service work and that it was doubtful if they would ever find themselves in a community of from forty to seventy persons where there were so many and constant opportunities for friendly and considerate service.
-Naturally, a fine spirit of co-operation was necessary and it was in most cases forthcoming; and it was recognized that activities which might interfere with the rights of others, such as the use of musical instruments and typewriters, loud talking and laughing, and visiting back and forth, should not be countenanced.
-It was often pointed out that failures to co-operate were not really due to the euphemistic term "thoughtlessness" but, in the final analysis, to straight "selfishness."
+Naturally, a fine spirit of cooperation was necessary and it was in most cases forthcoming, and it was recognized that activities which might interfere with the rights of others, such as the use of musical instruments and typewriters, loud talking and laughing, and visiting back and forth, should not be countenanced.
+It was often pointed out that failures to cooperate were not really due to the euphemistic term "thoughtlessness" but, in the final analysis, to straight "selfishness."